Yubico/yubikit-android/oath/README.md

-# OATH Module for YubiKit Android
+# OATH Module
-**OATH** allows applications, such as an authenticator app, to store OATH TOTP and HOTP secrets on a YubiKey, and to retrieve one-time passwords.
+The **OATH** module enables applications, such as an authenticator app, to store OATH TOTP and HOTP secrets on a YubiKey, and to retrieve one-time passwords.

-**OATH** requires at minimum  Java 7 or Android 4.4, future versions may require a later baseline.
+It requires at minimum Java 7 or Android 4.4.
+Future versions may require a later baseline.
 Anything lower than Android 8.0 may receive less testing by Yubico.

 ## Integration Steps <a name="integration_steps"></a>
-###Download
+### Download
-####Gradle:
+#### Gradle:

 ```gradle
 dependencies {